-This institution and even the Malaysian Qualification Agency, categorise educational goals using Bloom's taxonomy.
-It serves as the core tool educators use to structure and assess learning outcomes.
-Bloom's taxonomy has three main domains: Cognitive, Affective, and Psychomotor.
-This paper will be limited to the cognitive domains.
-The cognitive domains in 1956 (Bloom, 1956) is divided into six hierarchical orders of thinking.
+The researcher's institution and the Malaysian Qualifications Agency categorise educational goals based on Bloom's Taxonomy.
+This taxonomy serves as the core tool used by educators to structure and assess learning outcomes.
+It has three main domains: cognitive, affective, and psychomotor.
+This paper will focus only on the cognitive domain.

+Bloom (1956) originally categorised the cognitive domain into six hierarchical orders of thinking: